Need fresh thinking? Help is a few keystrokes away.

 But it doesn’t happen.
-Your content appears to wallow in its loneliness.
+Your social media posts appear to wallow in loneliness.

-It’s smart to want your content to be shared because it amplifies your message.
-Ideally, that will result in increased awareness, word of mouth and referrals.
-Social sharing lends you credibility and can also enhance your SEO.
-Better yet, after the initial investment to create and post your content, the exposure via social sharing doesn’t cost anything.
+It’s smart to want your social media content to be shared because it amplifies the messages in your overall marketing strategy.
+Ideally, that will result in increased brand awareness, word of mouth and referrals.
+Social sharing lends you credibility and can also enhance your visibility on search engines (SEO).
+Better yet, after the initial investment to create and post your social content, the exposure via social media sites doesn’t cost anything.

 It’s no wonder brand marketers want their content to make the rounds.

 Before taking other measures, check to ensure you’re set up for success.
-There may be technical explanations why your content isn’t being shared, and you should investigate them first.
+There might be technical explanations why your content isn’t being shared, and you should investigate them first.

 It’s important to make social sharing intuitive.
 As an example, it’s vital that your website blog provides easy access to social media icon sharing buttons.
-Floating social media icons in close proximity to your content will encourage people to quickly share it on Facebook, LinkedIn or email.
-Be sure to test these functions on a regular basis.
+Floating social media icons in close proximity to your content will encourage people to quickly share it on Facebook, LinkedIn or by email.
+Be sure to test these functions on a regular basis as part of maintaining your overall healthcare marketing strategy.

-If you’re confident you’re set up for technical success and your content still isn’t being shared, then it might be time for a reality check.
+If you’re confident you’re set up for technical success and your healthcare content still isn’t being shared, then it might be time for a reality check.
 After all, unless you’re the Mayo Clinic or WebMD, there’s a pretty good chance your content won’t be easily found online.
 You’re not likely to win that battle.
-And if you can’t be found, sharing won’t happen.
+And if your brand can’t be found, sharing won’t happen.

-Hospitals, physicians and other healthcare institutions have another hurdle to overcome—many of their most interesting potential content topics can be seen as embarrassing.
+Hospitals, physicians and other healthcare institutions have another hurdle to overcome—many of their most interesting potential content marketing topics can be seen as embarrassing.
 Some things are too private to get publicly shared.
-For example, content about birth control or herpes might be viewed as sensitive and, therefore, won’t be publically shared.
-If that’s the case, don’t look to shares as your measure of success.
+For example, content about birth control or herpes might be viewed as sensitive and, therefore, won’t be publicly shared on social channels.
+If that’s the case, don’t look to shares or user-generated content from your target audience as your measure of success.
 Instead, consider page visits as the litmus for achievement.

 If you truly want to get attention, you should consider the advantages of pushing the envelope and being provocative.